How it works?

 CO2.js Library

-The Green Web Foundation's JavaScript library that implements the SWD model for calculating digital carbon emissions.
+The Green Web Foundation's JavaScript library for calculating digital carbon emissions.

 developers.thegreenwebfoundation.org